Two-lifetime model for the cuprates revisited: Application of MRDP to the cuprates

 Much more common in the literature than the momentum maps are 2D plots of the spectral function $A(k,\theta,\omega)$ at fixed angle $\theta=$ const, to be called tomographic maps in what follows.
 For recent examples of experimental tomographic cuts for the cuprates, see Refs.~\cite{Bok16,Li18,Yan23}.
 A commonly observed feature of tomographic cuts, which does not seem to have attracted attention so far, is that the maximal spectral weight at a fixed energy $\omega$, $A_{\rm max}(\omega)={\rm max}_k A(k,\omega)$, increases as $|\omega|$ moves towards the energy gap $|\omega|\approx \Delta$.
 Note that for large $|\omega|$, within MRDP $A_{\rm max}(\omega)=A_{\rm norm}$.
-On the other hand, for energy $\omega_\ast=\sqrt{\Delta^2+\Gamma^2}$ close to the gap $A_{\rm max}(-\omega_\ast)\approx A(k_F,|\omega_\ast|)=A_{\rm bright}$.
+On the other hand, for energy $\omega_\ast$ close to the gap $A_{\rm max}(-\omega_\ast)\approx A(k_F,|\omega_\ast|)=A_{\rm bright}$.
 Therefore, the modulation of the spectral function $A$ along the BCS line $\omega=-E_{\bf k}$ in the tomographic cut exhibits the same behavior as the modulation of $A$ along the banana in the momentum map: in both maps, one compares the magnitude of $A$ at $k=k_F$ with $A$ for momenta far away from the Fermi surface.
 As a result, a finite $\Gamma_s$ is required in order that MRDP resembles the experimental tomographic maps.
 This is explicitly demonstrated in the numerically obtained tomographic maps presented in Fig.~\ref{fig:tomographic_cut}.
-It is pleasing to note that, also on the experimental side, bright spots are consistently found both in momentum maps~\cite{Shah25}, as well as in tomographic maps~\cite{Bok16,Li18,Yan23}.

-The MRDP parameters $\Delta$, $\Gamma_s$, and $\Gamma$ can be determined most straightforwardly by fitting the ARPES spectra at the Fermi surface $k=k_F$, since these do not depend on the energy dispersion $\varepsilon_{\bf k}$.
-In Fig.~\ref{fig:quantitative} we plot the MRDP parameters obtained by fitting the data from Ref.~\cite{Kondo15} for optimally doped Bi2212 at $\theta=24^\circ$.
-For an explicit formula for the spectral function at $k=k_F$ and details of the fitting procedure, see \cite{supplement}.
-As expected, at low temperatures both scattering rates are dominated by elastic processes, since they are $T$-independent.
-We find that $\Gamma_s\gg \Gamma$, in agreement with the picture proposed in Ref.~\cite{Abrahams00}.
-Inelastic scattering starts to appreciably influence $\Gamma_s$ and $\Gamma$ at $\approx 50$~K.
+For more details regarding the comparison to experiments, see Appendix~\ref{appendix_tomographic_maps}.